amit-n8111/lean-git/readme.txt

 git stash // it will save this file for that particular branch git stash apply // once you are back this command will give you the file back. and you can apply it to diff branch

+// *************** Remote repositories

+// clone remote repositories
+    git clone remote

+// check existing remote repo
+    git remote
+    git remove -v

+// To connect to remote repository.
+    git remote add origin https://github.com/amit-n8111/learn-git.git

+// Fetching from remote
+    git fetch origin // It will fetch changes from remote but it will not merge manually. git pull origin // It will fetch and merge the changes .